pshxyz/pshxyz.github.io/_pages/cv.md

 # PUBLICATIONS IN REFEREED JOURNALS (Partial List)

 - Shuhong Peng.
 2024.
-"Artificial Intelligence Application and Enterprise Employment: Evidence from Textual Analysis of Chinese Listed Companies’ Annual Reports",
+"Artificial Intelligence Application and Enterprise Employment: Evidence from Textual Analysis of Chinese Listed Companies’ Annual Reports", Business and Management Journal, 46(8): 42-64.
+(CSSCI, In Chinese)

 - Shuhong, Peng.
 2022.
 "The Health Effects of Education in China: A Meta-Regression Analysis", China Economics of Education Review, 7(1): 99-120.
 (CSSCI, In Chinese)